 A Great Natural Treatment for Mold Allergy

 If you have a mold allergy, there is a little-known treatment strategy that Dr. Rapp describes as "one of the best hidden secrets."
-It's called provocation neutralization.
+It's called provocation neutralization.20

 Provocation neutralization (PN) offers allergy sufferers permanent relief with virtually no side effects, whether the allergy is to mold or something else.
 The success rate for this approach is very high, and you can receive the treatment at home.

-There is also research suggesting vitamin D may prevent mold allergies, so make sure your vitamin D levels are optimal.
+There is also research suggesting vitamin D could prevent mold allergies, so make sure your vitamin D levels are optimal.